csabato10/csabato10/README.md

 ### Hi there 👋

+My name is Chiara (she/her) and I'm currently a student at UNC Chapel Hill.

+I'm looking to learn new things and new languages.
+I'm currently working on learning Swift as a member of the App Team at UNC.

 <!--
 **csabato10/csabato10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.